woakes070048/Glued/README.md

 # Glued
 Glued is an online ERP system developed specifically for NGOs and communities.
 It has been implemented in PHP as a working prototype and is now in a state, where further work gets problematic due to many dirty hacks done along the way.
 The current main todo item  is to reimplement Glued from scratch as a set of interconnected microservices/blackboxes.

+With your participation, Glued can become one of the most important assets helping charities world wide.
+If you ever wanted to hack for a cause, this is your moment!

 ## Features